 Section 4 builds on the approaches to behavioral and code analysis introduced earlier in the course, exploring techniques for uncovering additional aspects of the functionality of malicious programs.
 The section begins discussing practical methods for deobfuscating JavaScript, which you might encounter in malicious documents, suspicious websites, and other forms of attacks.
 Next, you'll learn how to handle packed malware.
 You will explore ways to identify packers and strip away their protection with the help of a debugger and other utilities.
 You will also examine a malware sample that employs multiple technologies to conceal its true nature, including the use of registry, obfuscated JavaScript and PowerShell scripts, and shellcode.
-Finally, you will learn how malware can implement spyware and usermode rootkit functionality to perform code injection and API hooking.
+You will also learn how to analyze .NET malware that has been obfuscated or packed.
+Finally, you will learn how malware performs code injection to evade detection and interfere with how programs perceive their environment.

-TOPICS: Deobfuscating Malicious JavaScript; Recognizing Packed Windows Malware; Getting Started with Unpacking; Using Debuggers for Dumping Packed Malware from Memory; Analyzing Multi-technology and "Fileless" Malware; Code Injection and API Hooking
+TOPICS: Recognizing Packed Windows Malware; Getting Started with Unpacking; Using Debuggers for Dumping Packed Malware from Memory; Analyzing Multi-technology and "Fileless" Malware; Examining .NET Malware (in-depth); Code Injection Techniques